ikharitonov/vestibular_vr_pipeline/README.md

 ```

 ### Install _aeon\_mecha_
-As of 2025/01, this only works with python 3.11 and not later python versions.
+As of 2025/01, aeon\_mecha only works with python 3.11 and not later python versions.

 ```python
 conda install python=3.11